Plymouth Lifeboat Station: Awards to lifeboat crews

+The five crew of a French trawler abandoned ship on 25 February 1985 but were rescued from their life-raft by the Plymouth lifeboat.
+Coxswain John Dare was given the 'Thanks of the Institution Inscribed on Vellum' for leading the rescue.
+Patrick Marshall received the same recognition for saving a fishing boat with its crew of 5 which was dragging its anchor in a storm on 6 September 1995.

 Facilities

-Since 1992 the all weather lifeboat has been moored afloat in the Millbay Marina, which is on the eastern side of the outer basin.
+Since 1992 the all-weather lifeboat has been moored afloat in the Millbay Marina, which is on the eastern side of the outer basin.
 The inshore lifeboat is kept next to it in a floating cradle.

 Crew facilities and storage are in the old Customs Office on the quay close to the moorings.
 This is a Grade II Listed building which was erected in 1850 to the design of George Wightwick.
 It is built from granite, octagonal in plan and three storeys high.
 This gave the customs officers all-round views of the area.